ianstormtaylor/superstruct/docs/getting-started.md

 <script src="https://unpkg.com/superstruct/dist/superstruct.min.js"></script>
 ```

-This will expose the `Superscript` global with the exported functions.
+This will expose the `Superstruct` global with the exported functions.

 ## Creating Structs